-Prior to joining Phillips Lytle, Dr. Clower was a patent attorney at Foley & Lardner, LLP and LeClairRyan, PC.
-He also previously assisted the University at Buffalo Office of Science, Technology Transfer and Economic Outreach (STOR) by drafting patentability assessments.
+Prior to joining Phillips Lytle, Dr. Clower was an intellectual property attorney at Foley & Lardner, LLP and LeClairRyan, PC.
+He also previously assisted the University at Buffalo Office of Science, Technology Transfer and Economic Outreach (STOR) in drafting patentability assessments.

-Frequently engaged with the scientific community, Dr. Clower allocates time to volunteering as IP counsel for the local Pre-Seed Workshops and business plan competitions, while also lecturing about the changing landscape of U.S. and international patent law.
-Dr. Clower has been a “featured author” on JD Supra, drafted articles and comments for IPWatchdog.com, Law 360, Buffalo Niagara Enterprise, the Journal of Virology, and Virology.
+Frequently engaged with the scientific community, Dr. Clower volunteers as intellectual property counsel for the local pre-seed workshops and business plan competitions.
+He also lectures on the changing landscape of U.S. and international patent law.
+Dr. Clower has been a “featured author” on JD Supra, and has drafted articles and comments for IPWatchdog.com, Law 360, Buffalo Niagara Enterprise, the Journal of Virology and Virology.

 Dr. Clower served as a graduate research fellow during law school, where he was the recipient of the 2009 ABA and BNA Award for Excellence in the study of IP law and the 2008 Harold A. Dautch Memorial Scholarship.
 Dr. Clower received his doctorate in microbiology and immunology, and was the recipient of the NIH Pre-Doctorate Training Grant Fellowship for microbial pathogenesis during his graduate education.
 He earned his bachelors degree in recombinant gene technology while also obtaining a minor in chemistry.

 - Up & Coming Attorney, The Daily Record, 2016

 State University of New York at Buffalo Law School, J.D., cum laude, 2009

 State University of New York at Buffalo School of Medicine and Biomedical Sciences, Ph.D., 2006

 State University of New York at Fredonia, B.S., summa cum laude, 2001

 U.S. Patent and Trademark Office - Registered Patent Attorney